 however provide fresh insights into some key problems of Weber's diagnosis of modernity

-and into his general sociological theory, especially as to his theory of action and
+and into his general sociological theory, especially as to his action

-creativity.
-A more open-ended conception of modernity can be gained from its analysis,
+theory and creativity.
+A more open-ended conception of modernity can be gained from

-which is more compatible with Weber's own methodological assumptions.
-A different
+its analysis, which is more compatible with Weber's own methodological assumptions.
+A

-relationship between freedom and rationality may be derived as a theoretical and political
+different relationship between freedom and rationality may be derived as a theoretical and

 A Subjective Universal: Max Weber and the Modern-Postmodern Divide -